-MEDA 672 COOPERATIVE EDUCATION: INTERNSHIP
+MEDA 672 WORK EXPERIENCE EDUCATION: INTERNSHIP

 Supervised internship in cooperation with private or public sector employers.
 Designed to apply knowledge and learn new skills, directly related to the student's program of study, outside of the normal classroom environment.
 Students must attend one orientation which is offered the first three weeks of each semester.
-Each unit requires completion of 180 hours unpaid work during the semester.
-May be repeated for credit up to 16 units.
-The unit limitation applies to any Cooperative Education Work Experience (any combination of 670, 671 and/or 672 courses) offered within the SMCCCD.
+One unit of credit will be earned for each 48-54 hours of paid or unpaid work per semester, with a maximum of 6 units per semester.
+Students may repeat Work Experience courses within the SMCCCD for credit up to a maximum of 16 total units.
+The unit limitation applies to any Work Experience Education (any combination of 670, 671 and/or 672 courses) offered within the SMCCCD.
 Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.

-Prerequisites: MEDA 120 and a minimum of 12 units in the occupational discipline.
+Prerequisites: MEDA 120 and a minimum of 12 units in the

+occupational discipline.